 The MRes in Business and Management Research Methods is a specialised degree for those looking to develop the skills to conduct high quality research into business, management, organisations and related areas.
 Many take the MRes in preparation for undertaking a doctorate (or take MRes modules as part of their first year PhD training) but the skills developed on the MRes will also be invaluable to those looking to conduct, evaluate and commission research in non-academic settings (for example in consultancy, development and policy making roles).

 The emphasis is on producing researchers who are reflective and aware of the assumptions, strengths and limitations of their research; who are highly skilled in a multitude of management/organisational research techniques; and who are readily able to apply this knowledge in new and diverse domains.
 Whilst the programme provides specialist research training for those seeking academic careers employability is also key, with a strong practical focus.

-The MRes course in Business and Management is aimed at students wanting to:
+The MRes course in Business and Management Research Methods is aimed at students wanting to:

 Our philosophy is that postgraduate business and management students need the understanding and skills associated with high quality academic research.
 This approach applies equally to those who become either academic scholars or professional practitioners.

 This course also serves as a generic entry point for the Stirling Management School Doctoral Programme.
 The Stirling Management School is a member institution of the ESRC Scottish Doctoral Training Centre.
 It welcomes applications for +3 doctoral studentships in the following areas: Accounting and Finance and Business and Management.

 The MRes course provides you with broadly based, advanced research training that covers the social science research skills that are relevant for business, management, economic and policy research.
 On completion of the course students will:

 (a) Understand the ontological and epistemological basis of the various research approaches, their limitations and their implications for questions and design.